ghost-goblin/javascriptFundamentals/oopprinciples.md

 Your code needs to receive the relevent methods for every function.
 High level modules shouldn't depend on low level modules, and should depend on abstractions.

 ## Explain what “tightly coupled” objects are and why we want to avoid them
+Tight coupling is when a group of classes are highly dependent on one another.
+When a class assumes too many responsibilities or gets spread out over many classes.
+Loose coupling is a paradigm that promotes single responsibility and seperation of concern.
+A loosely couples class can be tested independently of otger classes.